 • Microsoft Exchange Server version 2013

-A user initiates a request, which is then transmitted to the server via RPC.
-In response, the server generates a response and sends it back to the user.
+A request is initiated by the user, which is then transported to the server via RPC; in return, a response is generated by the server and sent back to the user.

 Note: Here, the client system and the server can either be different machines in a network or different processes within a single machine.